 Your first period following surgery may cause your breasts to swell and hurt.
 You may also experience random, shooting pains for a few months.

-Your second consultation is more in-depth, often including a 3D imaging assessment and simulation of outcome, as well as preparation for the day itself.
-This costs £150 and is included in the cost of your treatment.
+Your second consultation is more in-depth, occasionally including a 3D imaging assessment and simulation of outcome, as well as preparation for the day itself.

 |Treatment||Nights Stay||Total cost without planning fee (£150)||Total cost with planning fee (£150)|